by Victor Sesma

 Costa Blanca (that translates to White Coast) is located on the southeastern coast of Spain and it is over 125mi (200km) long.
 It is the name of the Alicante province coastline.
 There are several cities in Costa Blanca.
 The first city in the north is Denia and the last city in the south is Pilar de la Horadada.
 Other few examples of coastal cities in Costa Blanca are Alicante, Benidorm, Javea, Denia and Torrevieja.

 Finally, Alicante is in Levante.
 This is a popular way to call the area on the Spanish eastern coast.
 In the north, it starts in Girona (Catalonia).
 In the south, we find Murcia or Almeria.
 Coastal cities such as Benidorm, Barcelona, Alicante, Castellon de la Plana, Lloret de Mar, Murcia or Benicassim are in Levante but not only.
-Other inland cites such Elche, Jativa, Lleida, Buñol, Alcoy or Requena are in Levante as well.
+Other inland cities such as Elche, Jativa, Lleida, Buñol, Alcoy or Requena are in Levante as well.
 It is a wide area on the east coast of Spain.

 The main international connection to Aliante province, Costa Blanca and, therefore, cities such as Benidorm or Calpe is Alicante Airport.
 The aerodrome is officially called Alicante-Elche Airport as it is in Elche’s municipality.
 The Airport is the main international connection to the area as it ranks as the 5th busiest airport in Spain.